How common are heart attacks?

 Heart attack symptoms can vary, and not everyone will experience the common, and best-known, symptoms – this means not all heart attacks will cause serious chest pain.
 People can sometimes confuse a heart attack with indigestion.
 Nevertheless, here are the most common symptoms:

-- Vice-like chest pain or discomfort which appears suddenly and does not go away.
+- Crushing, vice-like chest pain or discomfort which appears suddenly and does not go away

 - Breathlessness, a feeling of faintness or dizziness, sweating and nausea.